charmed-kubernetes/kubernetes-docs/pages/k8s/metallb.md

 If you forgot to apply this manifest before deploying MetalLB, the units will fail in the start hook.
 But don't worry!
-You can apply the manifest afterwards, and the resolve the units that are in error to get them back into a working state:
+You can apply the manifest afterwards, and then resolve the units that are in error to get them back into a working state:

 ```bash
 juju resolve metallb-controller/0